 The BSc Psychology study course can be taken in the summer and winter semester.
 In order to apply for the study course, applicants must have a general qualification for university entrance (such as the A levels in Great Britain or the Abitur in Germany) or a subject-specific certificate of access to higher education in accordance with Sec.
 11 Berlin Higher Education Act (BerlHg).*

 The IPU strives to ensure that a personal selection process with an interview is conducted with each applicant for this course.
 Enrolment into a later semester in accordance with Sec.
 23a Berlin Higher Education Act (BerlHg) is possible provided previous course achievements can be evidenced which are sufficiently similar to the IPU's BSc Psychology study course with respect to their scope and thematic focus.
 Likewise, competencies which have been gained outside higher education can be taken into account.
 Recognition of prior knowledge or qualifications achieved is undertaken by the exam commission (chairman: Prof. Dr. Stürmer).
 Enrolment into a later semester can be conditional on taking Bridging Courses in general psychology, developmental psychology or methodology, including the successful conclusion of a entry exam.
 When processing applications, the university management reserves the right to defer or reject an application.
 With such a decision, the management takes into consideration the overall impression gained from the application: The secondary school results, the motivation for choosing the profession, the applicant's interests and their prior experience or social commitment as the case may be.
 The majority of the applicants are invited to a personal interview.
 The minutes of the interview are recorded and result in a recommendation to the university management to accept or reject the applicant.
-Applications for the 2017-18 winter semester may be submitted until 15 September 2017.
+Applications for the 2019 summer semester may be submitted from 12 November 2018 until 31 March 2019.

 (*Sec.
 11 provides a range of differing options.
 For which reason prospective students should study it carefully.)